sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?)
 (0:10) html/md and non-ascii doesn't work, but it should, e.g, this goes boom. md("# Very Bad Thing™.")

+[x] (0:30?)
+(1:28) Copy/paste of cells should remove "running/execute,etc" marker from newly pasted cells.

 [ ] (0:30?) `local_hub` -- if we start the sage process for a sage worksheet for any reason, mark all "running" cells as stopped, since they can't be running, and this just confuses the client.
-Start infinite thing running in a worksheet, copy the file, then open -- appears to be running, but isn't.
+Start infinite thing running in a worksheet, copy or move the file, then open -- appears to be running, but isn't.

-[ ] (1:00?) do another release of cloud (but on storm for now):
+[ ] (1:00?)
+MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
+ Test case:

+ for x in s.split("\na\nb\n"):
+    if x:
+        print x
+Doing
+   sys.stdout.flush()
+works at the end, but doing
+   sys.stdout.flush(done=True)
+or
+   sys.stdout.flush(done=False)
+doesn't... so I suspect the bug is in `local_hub`'s handling of messages.

-   [ ] UPDATE VM:
+[ ] (0:50?)
+Update base VM:
-     [ ] apt-get update; apt-get upgrade
+     [ ] (0:03?) apt-get update; apt-get upgrade; reboot
+     [ ] (0:05?) pull new salvus
-     [ ] make sure to include 4ti2, as explained in build.py
+     [ ] (0:10?) make sure to include 4ti2, as explained in build.py
+     [ ] (0:15?) upgrade to Macaulay 1.6 (just released today) -- see http://www.math.illinois.edu/Macaulay2/
-     [ ] in sage, do "pip install markdown2Mathjax"
+     [ ] (0:03?) in Sage, do "pip install markdown2Mathjax"
-     [ ] cassandra upgrade (switch to java6, which they recommend): apt-get install oracle-java6-installer
+     [ ] (0:10?) cassandra upgrade (switch to java6, which they recommend):
+             apt-get install oracle-java6-installer
              update-alternatives --config java
              ./build.py --build_cassandra

-   [ ] UPDATE RAM on cassandra and hub nodes to 8GB
+[ ] (0:15?)
+UPDATE RAM and base image on cassandra and hub nodes to 8GB and restart storm
-   [ ] restart storm

 [ ] (1:00?) on storm: test saving/retrieving various size projects to cassandra

-[ ] (1:30?) implement code to automate snapshotting projects, based partly on previous stepo
+[ ] (1:00?) implement first draft of code to automate snapshotting projects, based partly on previous stepo

+[ ] (1:00?) codemirror is broken on chrome now when lines wrap.
+Argh.
+Cursor gets off by one, even on the codemirror website!
+Not sure what to do about this, but it is seriously annoying.
+Try (1) on firefox, (2) latest devel codemirror, (3) mailing list

+---

+[ ] (0:20?) editor: when closing current open document, *select* recent automatically (not nothing)

+[ ] (1:00?) fix my class notes to work with correct math markup...

 [ ] (1:00?) deploy on cloud

 ------